 Day 1

-Transfer from airport, handover of motorcycles, followed by tour briefing before riding the short distance to the port of Bari for overnight sailing across the Adriatic to Albania (9-10 hour sailing)
+Transfer from the airport, motorcycle handover, and a tour briefing will be followed by a short ride to the port of Bari for an overnight sailing across the Adriatic to Albania (9-10 hours at sea).

 Days 2, 3 & 4

-With an early arrival in Albania on day 2 we head south for an introduction to the Albanian Alps and a visit to Berat before turning west for the coast and the Albanian Riviera.
-The following days see us head further south along the coast all the way to the border with Greece before turning in land crossing some high mountains on route to Ohrid Lake.
+After an early arrival in Albania on day 2, we head south to explore the Albanian Alps and visit Berat, then turn west toward the coast and the Albanian Riviera.
+In the following days, we continue south along the coast to the border with Greece, then turn inland to cross some high mountains on our way to Lake Ohrid.

 Highlights: